Who We ArePsychologists for Eating Disorders

 Psychologist | BSc (Physiology & Psychology); Grad Dip (Psych); Postgrad Dip (Prof Psych)

 Pikria is a Registered Psychologist specialising in the treatment of eating disorders, and issues associated with body image and compulsive exercise.
 Her approach is client-centred, empathic, collaborative and strength-based.
 Pikria has experience working with adults and adolescents in private hospital settings.
-She is currently working at Northside Eating Disorders Inpatient Unit where she provides individual counselling and group therapy sessions.
+She worked at Northside Eating Disorders Inpatient Unit where she provided individual counselling and group therapy sessions.

 Pikria has also previously worked at Butterfly – Foundation for Eating Disorders.
 Her qualifications include a Postgraduate Diploma in Professional Psychology and Graduate Diploma of Psychology from Macquarie University, and a Bachelor of Science with double major in physiology and psychology from The University of Auckland in New Zealand.